What Happens When HR is Burned Out?

 - Be honest, specific.
 Tell your boss you wouldn’t bring it up if it wasn’t critical to you.
 Explain that you’re uncomfortable with the situation.
 Then give specific details of what you’re experiencing – any symptoms from the list above.

 - Take responsibility for anything that has suffered – work quality, your attitude, personal relationships.
 Don’t apologize for being burned out.
-Just recognize what being burned out has done to your performance or behavior.
+Just recognize what burnout has done to your performance or behavior.

 - Ask for help.
 Be clear that you want help, what the solution might look like and how you want to be part of the solution.
 Avoid complaining or demanding.